sahilrajput2223/sahilrajput2223/README.md

 ### About Me: 🤗😀

-2.6+ years experienced Java developer with a solid understanding of enterprise-level application development.
+3+ years experienced Java developer with a solid understanding of enterprise-level application development.
 Proficient in Java, Spring Framework, Hibernate, Spring boot, Python.
 Strong understanding of software development methodologies, including Agile and Scrum.
 Passionate about delivering high-quality and efficient code.

 Strong desire to learn and stay current with the latest technologies, including Artificial Intelligence, Machine Learning and Flutter.

-**Photoshop**: Skilled in image editing and manipulation, with experience in creating designs.
+*Photoshop*: Skilled in image editing and manipulation, with experience in creating designs.

-**Blogging**: Passionate about writing and sharing ideas on any topics. you can read my blogs at Hashnode
+*Blogging*: Passionate about writing and sharing ideas on any topics. you can read my blogs at https://sahilrajput.hashnode.dev

-**Gaming**: Avid player with knowledge of various platforms and games, experience in both single and multiplayer gaming.
+*Gaming*: Avid player with knowledge of various platforms and games, experience in both single and multiplayer gaming.

-Seeking to leverage my skills and experience to contribute to the success of a dynamic organization.

 ---